Lithill/boutique_ado__v1/README.md

+Got to the email bit of the walkthrough - webhooks isn't working on heroku deployment.
+So skipped emails and went to refactoring and bug fixing

 # Eponymous Bosch

 This website has been created to sell AI generated art prints.
 It has been designed with a range of different screen sizes in mind.